 - Don’t come up with something like ‘365 Days of Travel’ if you plan to keep your travel blog for more than a year.

 - Don’t use ‘Teenage Traveler’ since, well, you are going to get old… but then again, it can be quite charming, so it’s up to you.

 - Consider that if you put ‘The Philippine Nomad’ they might think that you’re just concentrated on the Philippines — unless that’s what your travel blog is about.

 - Check its availability.
-Once you have a name in mind, check if it’s available as a .com address (use GoDaddy for checking this and don’t mind the prices that you’ll see here because with my guide on step #3, you will get your domain name for FREE).
+Once you have a name in mind, check if it’s available as a .com address (go to Siteground to check this, and don’t mind the prices that you’ll see there because with my guide on step #3, we will process your domain later on; we’re just doing this step so you’ll see if your name idea is available or not).
 If your idea is still available as a domain, next, you should check if it’s available across all social media channels to also ensure that the username is not taken yet; to do this with ease, use the website KnowEm.

 - Google your phrase.
 Use quotation marks (“your blog name“) to see if someone has used your name already on another site, or if it’s related to some shady site.
 If you’re in the U.S. and planning to register your blog as a business in the future, check if your name is trademarked.
 You can check this by going here.

 Step 3: Buy your domain name and get a good hosting for your travel blog.